Critical thinking skills: 7 steps for the workplace

 Tools and techniques to improve critical thinking skills

-Understanding how to improve critical thinking skills has become a cornerstone of personal and professional growth in the 21st century.
+Understanding how to improve critical thinking skills has become a cornerstone of personal and professional growth.
 Recognizing the importance of critical thinking, experts across various disciplines have contributed valuable insights and methodologies.
 Here are some notable contributions from experts and institutions in the field:

 Mind mapping: A visual approach to critical thinking skills